 Code red: Major Incident Time

 Throw yourself into the action in our simulated Major Incident across campus.
 Our CATE award-nominated Major Incident event provides an ‘as real as it gets’ scenario, teaching our forensic, paramedic , and policing students inter-professional skills and giving them the opportunity to work alongside practising members of the emergency services.

 Order, order, this mock trial is now in session and we say the people who made you cry are all guilty.

 Are you more Harvey Spectre or Mike Ross?
 Just a bit further afield in Carlisle, you can find out your law style with our fantastic mock trials in a real courtroom environment.
 We want you to feel ready and able to practice in your chosen career as soon as you graduate.

 As the only UK university with a campus in a UNESCO World Heritage Site, the Cumbria experience really is one of a kind.
-Spectacular natural wonders, a booming tourism economy and a way of life unique to Cumbria, it’s the place where beauty meets brilliance.
-Find out more with our campus virtual tour.
+Spectacular natural wonders, a booming tourism economy, and a way of life unique to Cumbria, it’s the place where beauty meets brilliance.
+Find out more about our campus virtual tour.